 Add the bitters and Lemon Hart 151 rum to top.

-Garnish with 2 mint sprigs.
+Garnish with a large mint sprig.